gdslab/asa_2022_workshop_nasa_for_ag/README.md

      * It looked like on the map in the POWER presentation that there’s either no use or no data coming from western US.
 What is the reason for that?
 The map shows the hits asking for data via the POWER API access.
+     * Are there applications that are ready to use by crop consultants etc to make recommendations to farmers?
+Is there training available in these?